Ali Shamkhani: Controversies

+Daughter's wedding

-In October 2025, a leaked wedding video of Setayesh (Fatemeh) Shamkhani, daughter of Ali Shamkhani, prompted sharp criticism for hypocrisy and ostentation.
+In October 2025, a leaked wedding video of Shamkhani's daughter Setayesh (Fatemeh) prompted sharp criticism for hypocrisy and ostentation.
 In the video, the bride is seen wearing a low-cut, strapless dress which shows her cleavage, her mother is shown in a similarly revealing blue lace evening gown with bare back and sides, other women at the event are seen not wearing a Hijab.
-Contrasting the video with Shamkhani's history of enforcing Islamic rules on women and girls and violently cracking down on the 2022 Hijab protests, critics have accused Shamkhani with practising an immodest lifestyle, while preaching and enforcing piety in public.
-Commentators also noted the event’s opulence, reportedly a $20,000 affair at a luxury Tehran hotel, even as the Islamic Republic faces inflation and an economic crisis.
-The behavior in the video was said to be a display of "disregard for conservative Islamic values" as well as adoption of Western-style wedding traditions.
-Allies of Shamkhani claimed the footage came from a women-only segment and defended Shamkhani’s conduct.
-According to the New York Times, Iranian political journalist and editor, Amir Hossein Mosalla, said the video exhibited that "the regime officials themselves have no belief in their own laws that they support, they only want to make people’s lives miserable".
+Contrasting the video with Shamkhani's history of enforcing strict Islamic rules on women and girls and violently cracking down on the 2022 Hijab protests, critics have accused Shamkhani with practising an immodest lifestyle, while preaching and enforcing piety in public.
+Commentators also noted the event's opulence, reportedly a $20,000 affair at a luxury Tehran hotel, even as the Islamic Republic faces inflation and an economic crisis.
+The behaviour in the video was said to be a display of "disregard for conservative Islamic values" as well as adoption of Western-style wedding traditions.
+Allies of Shamkhani claimed the footage came from a women-only segment and defended Shamkhani's conduct.
+According to The New York Times, Iranian political journalist and editor, Amir Hossein Mosalla, said the video exhibited that "the regime officials themselves have no belief in their own laws that they support, they only want to make people's lives miserable".
 In the aftermath of the video leak, a Clubhouse discussion of political commentators and veterans of the Iran-Iraq War demanded his full resignation and a public apology.
 Critics further cited accusations of corruption and sanctions-evasion networks linked to his family.

-In October 2025, after the wedding video leak, allegations surfaced regarding the participation of Shamkhani in the murder of Malek Boroujerdi, director of the state‐owned Iranian National Oil Company, who was shot dead by gunmen in the city of Ahvaz in December 1978.
-The murder was perpetrated by two gunmen, who were never named until allegations were made tying it to Shamkhani, who was an organizer in Iran’s underground Islamist movements at the time, and Mohsen Razaei, former commander of the IRGC.
+In October 2025, after the wedding video leak, allegations surfaced regarding the participation of Shamkhani in the murder of Malek Boroujerdi, director of the state-owned Iranian National Oil Company, who was shot dead by gunmen in the city of Ahvaz in December 1978.
+The murder was perpetrated by two gunmen, who were never named until allegations were made tying it to Shamkhani, who was an organizer in Iran's underground Islamist movements at the time, and Mohsen Razaei, former commander of the IRGC.
 According to Boroujerdi's son, Mehrzad, dean of the School of Humanities at the University of Missouri, Malek was on a list of ten individuals targeted for their resistance to the revolution, and he was executed by the two, who came to the hospital later to confirm that he was dead.
-Mehrzad Boroujerdi addressed Shamkhani in an instagram post and stated "You are the same person who assassinated my father, Malek Mohammad Boroujerdi, in Ahvaz in January 1978, along with your accomplice Mohsen Rezaei".
-He added: "The masks have fallen; what remains is your true face, the face of hypocrisy, power-seeking, and crime… In my eyes, you, who got your hands stained with blood at the age of 23, are just as despicable at the age of 70.
+Mehrzad Boroujerdi addressed Shamkhani in an Instagram post and stated "You are the same person who assassinated my father, Malek Mohammad Boroujerdi, in Ahvaz in January 1978, along with your accomplice Mohsen Rezaei".
+He added: "The masks have fallen; what remains is your true face, the face of hypocrisy, power-seeking, and crime...
+In my eyes, you, who got your hands stained with blood at the age of 23, are just as despicable at the age of 70.
 May your shame be eternal, Admiral Murderer".